 The Applicant shall apply for consent under clause 5.1 by completing a Change Request Form in the form set out in Schedule 6.

-The Council will use reasonable endeavours to respond to a Change Request Form within 10 working days of receipt.
+The Council will use reasonable endeavours to respond to a Change Request Form within 10 Working Days of receipt.
 Failure to respond within this time shall not deem consent to have been given to the proposed Material Alteration.

 A Material Alteration is any alteration which: